BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_4_Using_BDK.md

 default to command-line variables, but here we're showing them in their full glory to demonstrate how they work.)

-After some warnings you should see:
+After some warnings, you should see:

 ```
 | {
 |   "message": "Wallet 'bitcoincore' initialized successfully in \"/home/standup/.bdk-bitcoin/config.toml\""
 | }
 ```

 Commands like `wallets` and `descriptor` will now show you what's available in your `bdk-cli` wallet.

 ```
 bdk-cli descriptor